 SCAGO established the GO Debt Program to facilitate the issuance of general obligation debt ("GO debt") by South Carolina school districts in fiscal year 2007.
 The purpose of the program was to provide a way for school districts to use their GO debt margin for financing the purchase of equipment and other capital assets.
 The GO debt is the general obligation of each participating school district that is secured by the full faith, credit and taxing authority of that school district.
 This debt is also backed by the State of South Carolina's School District Credit Enhancement Program (the "Intercept Program").
 Each participating school district adopts a resolution which authorizes the sale of its GO debt through the SCAGO GO Debt program and the use of the proceeds thereof.
-SCAGO facilitates the issuance of the GO debt of the participating school districts.
+SCAGO facilitates the issuance of the GO debt through certificates of participation (Certificates) that evidence undivided proportionate interests in the GO debt of the participating school districts.
 The Certificates are in the amount of the principal amount of the GO debt and a portion thereof is used to pay the issuance costs.
 Upon delivery, the GO debt is assigned to a Trustee, pursuant to a Trust Agreement.
 The debt is general obligation debt, therefore, any project eligible for financing under South Carolina law may be financed through this program.
 SCAGO is not obligated in any manner for repayment of the GO debt.
 Accordingly, the GO debt is not reported as a liability in the accompanying statements of financial position.

-In fiscal year 2019, forty school districts participated in the GO Debt Program.
+In fiscal year 2020, forty-one school districts participated in the GO Debt Program.
 Proceeds were used either to make capital improvements or to refinance debt.
-The issuances ranged from a par value of \$12,070,000 to \$121,420,000 with interest rates ranging from 2.00% to 2.50%.
+The issuances had a par value of \$12,070,000 to \$121,420,000 with interest rates of 1.5% to 2.5%.

-In fiscal year 2018, forty school districts participated in the GO Debt Program.
+In fiscal year 2019, thirty-eight school districts participated in the GO Debt Program.
 Proceeds were used either to make capital improvements or to refinance debt.
-The issuances ranged from a par value of \$12,192,000 to \$111,689,000 with interest rates ranging from 3.00% to 3.50%.
+The issuances ranged from a par value of \$12,192,000 to \$111,689,000 with interest rates ranging from 2.00% to 3.50%.

-As of June 30, 2019 and 2018, there was one series of GO debt issues outstanding with aggregate principal amounts outstanding of \$65,341,000 and \$63,016,000, respectively.
+As of June 30, 2020 and 2019, there was one series of GO debt issues outstanding with aggregate principal amounts outstanding of \$64,610,000 and \$65,341,000, respectively.